artandmath/DagNabbit/README.md

 For use on render farms to generate a snapshot of the DAG that generated a render.

-Target users: TDs, leads, supervisors and machine learning.
+Target audience: TDs, leads, supervisors for quick visual look at the script that generated a render.
+Possible uses in machine learning.

 Based on code from https://github.com/herronelou/nuke_dag_capture